 Another less commonly used namespace is ROOT\directory\LDAP, which contains classes related to the Active Directory.
 While you perform most of the AD management using the AD cmdlets, there are features of this namespace, specifically eventing, that are not available with the AD cmdlets and that you may find useful.

-Getting Ready
+Getting ready